The wrapped Fukaya category for semi-toric SYZ fibrations: The Floer cohomology of a Lagrangian section

-is a valuation preserving isomorphism of complexes. \end{lm} \begin{rem} Note the continuation from $H_{a,s_0}$ to $H_{a,s_1}$ is \textit{not} monotone. \end{rem} \begin{proof} Each family of periodic orbits is contained in a Lagrangian torus.
+is a valuation preserving isomorphism of complexes. \end{lm} \begin{rem} Note the continuation from $H_{a,s_0}$ to $H_{a,s_1}$ is \textit{not} strictly monotone.
+That is, we do not have the pointwise relation $H_{a,s_0}(x)\leq H_{a,s_1}(x)$ for all $x\in M,$ as opposed to the relation \eqref{eqRelation} which does hold.
+We emphasize that in this paper we are concerned with computing Floer theory over the Novikov \emph{field}, which is why the relation \eqref{eqRelation} is the relevant one.
+However, the proof of Lemma \ref{tmSH00} requires to momentarily study Floer homology over the Novikov ring.
+In general, continuation maps are defined over the Novikov ring only if there is strict monotonicity.
+Thus the claim of Lemma \ref{lmValPresSH0} is rather non-trivial. \end{rem} \begin{proof} Each family of periodic orbits is contained in a Lagrangian torus.
 In particular, the action

 is independent of the choice of periodic orbit within the family.
 We claim first the identification $\iota:\mathcal{P}_{0,a,s_0}=\mathcal{P}_{0,a,s_1}$ preserves the action.
 Indeed, let $\gamma\in \mathcal{P}_{0,a,s_0}$.
 Then $H_{a,s_0}|_\gamma$ is constant and preserved by $\iota$.
 Let $D$ be a disc filling $\gamma$.
 To obtain a disc filling $\iota(\gamma)$ we can use a homotopy which has $0$ flux since $\gamma$ is a contractible orbit.
 Thus